AlvesLuis0/catalog-management-api/README.md

-# Catalog Manager API
+# Catalog Management API

-Catalog Manager is a backend service designed to manage catalogs, categories, and products for e-commerce applications.
+Catalog Management is a backend service designed to manage catalogs, categories, and products for e-commerce applications.
 Authentication is handled via JWT tokens.
 This project uses Rails and is fully documented via Swagger (OpenAPI 3.0.3).

 ## Features